 Medicare Part B Excess Charges

 Let me explain how Medicare Part B excess charges work.
 As stated earlier, this is related to Medicare Part B. Part B covers medical and doctor services.
-Doctors and health providers who participate in Medicare agree to charge you only the assigned rate given by Medicare.
+Doctors and health providers who take part in Medicare agree to charge you only the assigned rate given by Medicare.
 This is called accepting Medicare assignment.
-This means that they agree to accept the Medicare amount as payment in full for covered services.
+This means they agree to accept the Medicare amount as payment in full for covered services.
 The assigned rate for services varies per state.

 How Does Medicare Part B Excess Charges Work?